winechit-dev/tmdb-ios/README.md

 - **Data Layer**: Handles external data sources and API communication
 - **Domain Layer**: Contains business logic and models
 - **Presentation Layer**: Manages UI and user interactions using MVVM pattern

+## Configuration
+- **API Key**: Obtain an API key from TMDB and configure it in the project.

+## Contributing
+- **Fork the Repository**: Create a personal fork of the repository.
+- **Create a Branch**: Create a new branch for your feature or bugfix.
+- **Submit a Pull Request**: Submit a pull request with a detailed description of your changes.